 Participation in General Assessments

 Participation in state and district general assessments of academic content is a critical element of equal opportunity and access to education.
-This is true for students with disabilities, English learners (ELs), and ELs with disabilities.
+This is true for students with disabilities, English learners, and English learners with disabilities.

 Assessments help to measure:

-- How successful schools are in including all students in standards-based reforms
+- How successful schools and districts are in including all students in standards-based education

 - How successful instructional strategies are in helping all students achieve at high levels